m0r4a/dotfiles-arch-xorg/README.md

 These were my dotfiles back when I was on ArchLinux + Xorg, I would not recommend using them as they are since they are very outdated and might be broken.

+This was my first time on Linux and there are a lot of things pooly done.

+Since im not planning on using Xorg for my personal use anymore this dotfiles are highly deprecated so this repository will be archived indefinitely.

 # Table of Contents

 - [Arch Installation guide](https://github.com/m0r4a/ArchLinux-install-guide)